 Jun is one the centre’s pioneers and has more than 15 years of experience as a software engineer with responsibility for programming, database and network management.
 He also develops medical applications for computer and mobile device.
 He plays the drums, guitar, billiards, and computer games, for recreation.

-Huey Lih is responsible for business strategy, planning and execution as well as corporate communications, public relations and branding.
+Huey Lih is responsible for marketing strategy, planning and execution as well as corporate communications, public relations and branding.

 Huey Lih has more than 15 years of cumulative experience in senior management, corporate affairs, marketing and advertising from the banking, media and pharmaceutical industries.
 Prior to WOMEN Centre, she was the head of corporate affairs at Merck Sharp and Dohme (MSD) in Malaysia.

 Huey Lih holds a Bachelor of Commerce with a double major in management and marketing from Curtin University in Perth.
-She enjoys scuba diving, alpine skiing, horseback riding and playing tennis during her downtime.
+She enjoys reading, scuba diving, alpine skiing, horseback riding, rock climbing and playing tennis during her downtime.